 But, that’s not all.
 Online stalking may also include highly illegal and threatening accompanying acts, such as: indirect and direct threats of violence, identity theft, vandalism, and solicitation of sexual imagery and acts.

 Do note that it’s extremely common for people to confuse cyberstalking (online stalking) with cyber-trolling.
 Cyber-trolling is typically considered harmless and occurring only one or two times.
 Cyberstalking, on the other hand, refers to a repeated campaign of online stalking, harassment, and intimidation.
 Additionally, cyberstalkers and online harassers generally have some form of a game-plan, while cyber-trolls engage in “trolling” sporadically and without previous thought.

 Online Harassment Tip: Looking for a comprehensive list of tips to avoid online harassment and cyberstalking?
-Check out our recent article detailing 5 steps to protect against cyberstalkers and online harassment here.
+Check out our recent article, “5 Steps to Protect Against Cyberstalking & Online Harassment“.